MacKerricher State Park: History

 Indigenous peoples of California, including the Pomo and Yuki peoples, lived in or traveled through the region, utilizing resources such as seaweed, shellfish, and acorns.
 The Mendocino Indian Reservation was established in the area.
 Canadian newlyweds Duncan and Jessie MacKerricher moved to the area in 1864.
 They hired a staff of native people to work on their ranch, which produced butter, potatoes, and draft horses.
-In 1949, their descendants sold the MacKerricher property to the state of California, which made it a state park.
+In 1916 a logging branch of the California Western Railroad was built northward along the coast from the Union Lumber Company Fort Bragg sawmill to the Ten Mile River and up the middle fork of the river to Camp 6.
+Trains brought logs from the Ten Mile River to the Fort Bragg sawmill until the rails were replaced by a haul road for logging trucks in 1949, when descendants of Duncan and Jessie MacKerricher sold the MacKerricher property to the state of California, which made it a state park.

 Recreation

 Parks staff leads hikes and whale-watching ventures.
 It maintains campgrounds and other facilities.
 Lake Cleone is available for fishing.
 There are trails for walking, cycling, and horseback riding.
 Glass Beach, at the southern end of the park, is famous for its fields of sand-polished glass pebbles.
 They are remnants of garbage that was piled on the beach when it was used as a dump by area residents in the 1950s and 1960s.
 After decades of friction in the tides, the discarded, broken glass has been reduced to smooth, attractive trinkets sought by casual collectors.

+MacKerricher Coastal Trail

+A 4.75 mi rail trail segment of the California Coastal Trail uses the former railroad grade later converted to a haul road for logging trucks.
+The southern end of the trail is a timber trestle over Pudding Creek, and the trail parallels the Pacific coast north to Ward Avenue.
+The 9 mi haul road was abandoned when 7,000 ft of the road's asphalt concrete pavement was washed out by flooding in 1983.
+The haul road has not been subsequently maintained, and the portion north of the washout is being destroyed by the park as a habitat restoration measure.
+Leashed dogs are allowed on the paved trail, but excluded from the dune areas to protect the snowy plover.